DudeRandom21/FullTimeInterview-Aug-14-2020/README.md

 	- Compartmentalized data for the sake of usability & readability
 - We also expect your code to be documented & tested

+- **Note**: you may run into a CORS issue with the endpoints.
+You may need a plugin to remediate this issue.

 ## Setup

 Make sure you have the following installed: